-- Maintain at least half-time student status. - Remain in Good Academic Standing as described in the Graduate catalog and monitored by the Registrar. - Make satisfactory academic progress toward your degree as defined in the satisfactory academic progress policy for financial aid. - Notify the Office of Financial Aid immediately of receipt of other assistance including external resources and other educational benefits for the academic year.
+- Maintain at least half-time student status. - Remain in Good Academic Standing as described in the Law Registrar's policies. - Make satisfactory academic progress toward a law degree as defined in the satisfactory academic progress policy for financial aid. - Notify the Office of Financial Aid immediately of receipt of other assistance including external resources and other educational benefits for the academic year.
 Such assistance must be taken into consideration in determining eligibility for federal loan and work-study programs. - Notify the Office of Financial Aid of changes in marital or enrollment status which may result in a revision to eligibility for financial aid. - Provide documents upon request to validate the information provided on the financial aid application.
-This is commonly referred to as "verification" and provides confirmation that a student's eligibility for financial aid is being determined using accurate information.
+This is commonly referred to as "verification" and provides confirmation that a student's eligibility for financial aid is be-